monikasarder/VictoriaPoliceRacialSearch/README.md

 ## Interpreting Search Locations

-The dataset includes the **station location** of the officer's unit, which may or may not reflect where the actual search occurred:

-- **Uniformed police** typically conduct searches within the same Local Government Area (LGA) as their station.
-- **Specialist units** (e.g., Highway Patrol, Divisional Response Unit, CIU, SOCIT) often operate across multiple LGAs within a broader Police Division, so searches may have taken place in surrounding areas.
+The dataset includes Police station-level information for searches conducted by *uniform police*.
+It does not contain police station information for **specialist units** (e.g., Highway Patrol, Divisional Response Unit, CIU, SOCIT) often operate across multiple LGAs within a broader Police Division, so searches may have taken place in surrounding areas.